Hamilton County Genealogical Society

 The LDS Family History Center in Norwood has a large collection of German and German-American microfilms and books.
 A keyword search for “German” in its inventory reveals 1,602 microfilms stored there that have “German” in the title.
 Other searches can be made in the inventory.

-Since 1895, the League has served as the central German-American umbrella association in Greater Cincinnati, with delegates from German-American organizations.
-The German Heritage Museum, operated by the League in a German log house in West Fork Park, is the repository of the historical artifacts and records of local German-Americans and has a collection of German-American materials including family histories, emigration indexes, church records, and other books and manuscripts.
+Since 1895, the League has served as the central German-American umbrella association in Greater Cincinnati.
+The museum, operated by the League in a German log house in West Fork Park, is the repository of the historical artifacts and records of local German-Americans and has a collection of German-American materials including family histories, emigration indexes, church records, and other books and manuscripts.

 The German-Americana Collection is one of the nation's largest collections of books, pamphlets, documents, journals, newspapers and manuscripts pertaining to German-American history, literature and culture.
 The Collection is located in the Blegen Library in the Archives and Rare Books Library of the University of Cincinnati.